Traveling on Horseback: Length, Distance, and Time Limits

 • Criollo: Native to the Pampas in Latin America, Criollos are tough horses that can be ridden for extensive time periods each day, making them a good choice for traveling far.

-Fastest Horse Breeds
+Fastest Horse Racing Breeds

 Horse breeds known for speed include: